Amazing whole egg mayonnaise made with an immersion blender in less than 3 minutes. You will never buy mayo again!

 Add 2-3 teaspoons of boiling water and blend again.

-Place 2-3 tablespoons of the broken mayonnaise in a clean bowl; add an egg yolk, ½ teaspoon mustard, and a few drops of lemon juice.
+Or place 2-3 tablespoons of the broken mayonnaise in a clean bowl; add an egg yolk, ½ teaspoon mustard, and a few drops of lemon juice.
 Stir well and only in one direction with a wooden spoon.
 Once the mayo looks OK again, slowly add the remaining broken mayo, 1 or 2 tablespoons at a time, until the mixture is thick and glossy again.

-Whole Egg Mayonnaise Recipe (Immersion Blender Mayo)
+Immersion Blender Whole Egg Mayonnaise

 Equipment